How to Become an Esthetician | The Ultimate Guide

 Do Estheticians Make Good Money?

-In a changing economy, that might not be considered good money.
-Still, this number does not include the potential earnings of those working on their own or estheticians who work in other fields outside of offering skincare treatments.
+Keep in mind, this is the average salary of an esthetician working in a salon, before tips are taken into account.
+This number also does not include the potential earnings of those working on their own or estheticians who work in other fields outside of offering skincare treatments.

 Can Estheticians Make Six Figures?